scalameta/scalafmt/docs/configuration.md

 statement (a member of a package or template; nesting is allowed but not within a block).
 Special cases:

-- the rules do _not_ apply to non-indented packages (but do consider other statements within those packages)
+- the rules do _not_ directly apply to package statements at the top of the source file; however, if this parameter is non-empty, there will be at least one blank line before the first non-package statement, and possibly more if the rules match that statement
 - end markers are handled through a setting for the statement they mark
 - imports and exports are processed as a group of consecutive statements
 - also see [Newlines around package or template body](#newlines-around-package-or-template-body)